 What is a meteor shower?

-So for example the Leonid meteor shower has its radiant in the constellation Leo and the Perseid meteor shower is named because the meteors appear to fall from from a point in the Perseus constellation.
+For example, the Leonid meteor shower has its radiant in the constellation Leo.
+Also, the Perseid meteor shower is named so because the meteors appear to fall from a point in the Perseus constellation.

 Meteor showers in 2021